-Alternative lenders offer short-term loans for businesses with bad credit because they have less risk tied to them.
+Alternative lenders offer short-term loans for businesses with bad credit because they have a lower risk profile.
 Simply put, there is less time for something to go wrong that causes you to default on the loan — and less money to lose even if you do.

-Because they’re generally offered to riskier borrowers, there are some caveats with short-term loans.
+Because of the higher risk, there are some caveats with short-term loans.
 Rather than monthly payments, you might have to pay weekly or even daily.

 Also, as with all business loans for poor credit borrowers, approval is not guaranteed.
 If you’re denied a short-term business loan because of your poor score, there are other business funding with bad credit options available.

 You repay the money weekly or monthly until your line of credit reaches maturity.
-When you’ve repaid the initial amount, you’re free to take out more.
+When you’ve repaid the initial amount, you’re often free to take out more.
 Although some options require collateral to secure them, it’s possible to obtain an unsecured line of credit with a bad credit score.
+Fast Capital 360’s lending partners, for example, will accept as low as a 560 credit score.

-These products, which are offered through Fast Capital 360’s funding partners, can be used for daily working capital needs, as well as larger projects.
+Business lines of credit can be used for daily working capital needs as well as larger projects.

 Small Business Tip: